 - Building suspense or highlighting sequence.

 Want to make your slides stand out?
-Try these creative ideas
+Here are some cool animation ideas about how to use animations in Google Slides:

 Use a “Fade Out” on the old text, and a “Fade In” on the new, bolded text, using the After previous trigger.